jpw1991/chebs-mercenaries/ChebsMercenaries/Package/README.md

 Date | Version | Notes
 --- | --- | ---
+10/06/2024 | 2.4.1 | Implement spawning of catapult; add console command to spawn mercenaries in with armor 06/02/2024 | 2.4.0 | Add catapult
-07/01/2024 | 4.5.0 | PvP with friends as exceptions implemented via console commands.
+07/01/2024 | 2.3.0 | PvP with friends as exceptions implemented via console commands.

 </details>